UPPMAX/uppmax4DL/docs/modules1.md

 - Load a module
     - `module load <module name>` or `ml <module name>`

+When loading a module, there is a "default" module available, which is almost always the latest version.
+However, we rarely want to rely on that.
+For reproducibility, we want to load specific version of our bioinformatics tools.
 To load the `samtools/1.17` module, which is a bioinformatics module.

 ```